cbackas/infra/README.md

 # Zac's IaC

-This repo contains various infrastructure as code (IaC) projects that I have deployed either locally or in the cloud, where it didn't make sense to keep the infrastructure in the same repo as any parcitular application.
+This repo contains various infrastructure as code (IaC) projects that I have deployed either locally or in the cloud, where it didn't make sense to keep the infrastructure in the same repo as any particular application.

 ## Projects